Ultimate Las Vegas Real Estate Investing Guide for 2026

 Median Population Age

-Median population age in a strong long-term investment environment should reflect the usual worker’s age.
-This can also illustrate that people are relocating into the market.
-When working-age people aren’t venturing into the area to succeed retiring workers, the median age will rise.
-A vibrant economy cannot be supported by retired individuals.
+Median population age in a good long-term investment environment must equal the typical worker's age.
+This may also illustrate that people are relocating into the market.
+A high median age illustrates that the existing population is aging out with no replacement by younger people moving in.
+An active economy cannot be bolstered by retired individuals.

 Employment Base Diversity